AlwaysBCoding/poketools/NOTES.md

     - Bug Bite
     - Covet
     - Incinerate
+  - Move cannot be used until a condition has been met
+    - Belch
+    - Last Resort
+  - Base Power increases according to custom counters
+    - Last Respects
+    - Rage Fist

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time